AHassanpour88/Evolutionary_Snakemake/README.md

 The generate_new function is responsible for creating new offspring from scratch and requires user modification.
 This functionality can be activated in the iterations.csv [file](https://github.com/AHassanpour88/Evolutionary_Snakemake/edit/main/config/iterations.csv) by setting the value of 'n_off_random' to the desired number of offspring.
 Our algorithm incorporates a random search criterion that can be employed to prioritize exploration rather than solely focusing on exploiting the search space.
 By reducing the influence of other selection criteria and increasing the weight assigned to random search, the algorithm becomes more adept at thoroughly exploring a vast search space.
 This becomes particularly crucial in later iterations where the likelihood of becoming trapped in local optima is higher.
 By activateing this criterion, the algorithm gains the ability to uncover unexpected solutions that may have been overlooked during the initialization phase.
 To enhance flexibility, users have the option to define new boundaries for decision variables based on previous results or extend the search beyond the initial parameter bounds in [sampleScript](https://github.com/AHassanpour88/Evolutionary_Snakemake/edit/main/scripts/sampleScript.r).
 This enables a more targeted exploration of the solution space and the discovery of new solutions that might have been disregarded in earlier iterations.

 **termination_criteria:**
 to limit computational time before reaching a maximum number of iterations, we defined dual termination criteria based on the average and standard deviation thresholds for the objective function through a kernel regression applied to the most promising candidate parameters in each iteration.
-The termination criterion is satisfied when both the mean and standard deviation of the best solutions from the last five iterations are below predefined threshold values.
+The termination criterion is satisfied when both the mean and standard deviation of the best solutions from the last ten iterations are below predefined threshold values.
 Determining suitable threshold values for these measurements involves considering the problem-specific characteristics, desired optimization precision, and computational resources available for the optimization process.
 If the the pipeline does not achieve convergence based on these criteria in evolutionary algorithm, the pipeline will stop when the last number of iterations in the table for the last row in the iteration_end is reached.
 In general, it is recommended that the decision-makers regularly evaluate and track the progress of the algorithm across different iterations based on **EvoStatus.RData** and adjust the termination criteria during the algorithm's development and implementation.
 If a user determines that the final termination criterion is insufficient and wishes to continue the process, they should consider the following actions:

-1- Remove the `rplot.pdf` file from the main folder to avoid any conflicting data.
+1- Remove the final `rplot.pdf` file from the main folder to avoid any conflicting data.

 2- Adjust and increase the number of iterations in the [iterations.csv](https://github.com/AHassanpour88/Evolutionary_Snakemake/edit/main/config/iterations.csv).